nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_3/Bagheshri_Suresh_Kumar/README.md

-# Week 2 - I worked on creating a module focused on bias detection
+Week 2 - I worked on creating a module focused on bias detection.
 # Module 3: Bias Detection in AI Systems

 ## Overview